PriyaSoneji/priyasoneji.github.io/assets/data/projects/trackoscope.md

 - Stepper motors and Arduino on linear rails for motion control
 - Custom optics and OpenCV-based tracking with GUI
 - Built with SolidWorks, 3D printing, and water-jetting

-## Result

-Successfully tracked fast organisms and analyzed motion data with ML tools.
+- Successfully tracked fast organisms and analyzed motion data with ML tools

 ## Publication